 When a young adult needs more support than weekly therapy or outpatient care can provide, inpatient care for mental health may be the solution.
-For young people struggling with trauma, depression, anxiety, or co-occurring disorders, such as substance abuse and eating disorders, inpatient care can provide the environment and support needed for healing.
+Inpatient mental healthcare is often the most effective solution for young people struggling with mental health disorders such as PTSD, depression, anxiety, and/or co-occurring issues, like substance abuse and eating disorders.

+Now let’s look more closely at the types of inpatient mental health treatment.
 Inpatient hospital stays for mental health issues are typically initiated by a crisis, such as a suicide attempt or suicidal ideation.
-This type of inpatient care involves an overnight or longer stay in a psychiatric hospital or the psychiatric unit of a hospital.
-Care is focused on stabilizing the patient and developing a plan for continued treatment.
-Hospitals generally employ psychiatrists and physicians to treat mental health conditions such as anxiety and depression, and some may have specialized units for substance abuse or eating disorders treatment.
+This type of inpatient treatment involves an overnight or longer stay in a psychiatric hospital or the psychiatric unit of a hospital.
+Inpatient care is focused on stabilizing the patient and developing a plan for continued treatment.
+Hospitals generally employ psychiatrists and physicians to treat mental health conditions such as anxiety and depression.
+Some may have specialized units for substance abuse or eating disorders treatment.

 "Residential treatment centers often have the ability to offer therapeutic options that hospitals cannot, such as Equine-Assisted Therapy, horticulture and culinary therapy, art and music therapy, and yoga and meditation."